slatedocs/slate/source/includes/markdown/_03-reminder-bot.md

 Our engineering teams handle triaging bug reports by creating a task in a "Bugs" project.
 A bot then adds the project manager of the relevant team in Asana as a follower, moves the task into a "needs triage" section, and requests assistance.
 The project manager can then evaluate the bug and triage it.

 Since the evaluation of the severity of the bug is important for understanding how urgent the fix is, Bugs Bot will remain persistent, commenting every few days until the task has been moved out of the triage section and into a section of the relevant priority.
 This process ensures that we're aware of the impact of bugs and helps us avoid severe bugs slipping through the cracks.

-## Set up a bot

-As teams and organizations tackle big projects, work will inevitably get missed or delayed—it happens!
-Harness Asana’s API to build automatic reminders and systems to keep programs on track.
-Investing in scripts and automated workflows will save teams the energy spent on deadline management and repetitive tasks so they can focus on the meaningful work.

-To get started building your own bot, check out our [quick start](/developers/documentation/getting-started/quick-start "Quick Start").
-For support or to compare notes with other bot creators, visit the [Asana Developer Community](https://community.asana.com/c/developersAPI "Asana Developer Community").